-To simplify and streamline the process, the reimbursement program will be administered in-house.
+For employees residing in areas where caregiving alternatives are not available through the Bright Horizons network, we will continue to maintain our in house caregiving reimbursement program.
+This allows employees to leverage their own personal network to find care.
 For temporary child/elder care services by a caregiver of choice, you will be reimbursed $15 per hour with a maximum payout of $100 per day, per family.

 Please remember that this program is designed to be used in situations where it is required to complete your work responsibilities.
 Many employees working from home will experience a certain amount of disruption and interruptions during the day but will still be able to perform their work responsibilities.
 The backup care benefit is not intended to solve these types of minor disruptions.
 Instead, it is meant to cover longer periods of time where direct supervision is needed to care for loved ones who would otherwise inhibit an employee from completing their work responsibilities.

 Verizon reserves the right to audit claim submissions either during or after the operation of this Emergency Backup Care program.